 Business incentives are ineffective and wasteful, so why are they still a thing?

-A new $440 million wood products manufacturing facility might be built in Northeastern Minnesota.
-But unlike most businesses that are built thoroughly by private efforts, this one will use the help of taxpayers’ money.
+A new $440 million wood product manufacturing facility might be built in Northeastern Minnesota.
+However, unlike most businesses, this one will use the help of taxpayers’ money.

 The Iron Range Resources and Rehabilitation Board (IRRRB) — made up of state legislators from across the seven-county northeastern Minnesota region — voted unanimously Monday to approve a $15 million forgivable loan to the company to help build the new plant in Cohasset, just a few miles west of Grand Rapids.